 The Electric Business Act does not explicitly stipulate how an electricity transmission business operator shall contest the approval of the Minister of MOTIE in relation to the regulation for the use of transmission facilities.
 However, if the license is illegal or unfair, KEPCO will be able to contest it in accordance with the general principles and procedures of administrative litigation.
 Whilst there is no explicit procedure for a complaint to be raised about the current regulation, but one can submit an application for the change to the license conditions by attaching the statement of grounds for change.

-As described in the Section 5.2.2 Establishment of Transmission Charges and Terms of Service, above, “the use of electric facilities without discrimination shall be guaranteed” is one of the licensing criteria in the facility usage regulation.
+As described in 5.2.2 Establishment of Transmission Charges and Terms of Service “the use of electric facilities without discrimination shall be guaranteed” is one of the licensing criteria in the facility usage regulation.

 If a customer makes an application to use KEPCO's transmission and distribution facilities, KEPCO shall conduct a technology review of the access plan and make an offer of connection to the customer.
 The customer shall accept the offer and KEPCO shall allow the customer to use the transmission and distribution facilities by negotiation and execution of a Term of Use agreement with the customer within one month after KEPCO receives the acceptance of offer notice.

-The main laws governing the construction and operation of the distribution facilities are also the Electric Business Act and the Electrical Construction Business Act (please refer to Section 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry, above, for the URL to the English translation of the Electric Business Act, and Section 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for the same of the Electrical Construction Business Act).
+The main laws governing the construction and operation of the distribution facilities are also the Electric Business Act and the Electrical Construction Business Act (see 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry for the URL to the English translation of the Electric Business Act, and 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for the same of the Electrical Construction Business Act).

 Under the Electric Business Act, a license is required for the electricity business operation and the authority to grant such license is with the Minister of MOTIE in principle.
-For the construction of electricity distribution facilities, the electricity construction business should be registered according to the Electrical Construction Business Act (see Section 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities, above, for registration standards).
+For the construction of electricity distribution facilities, the electricity construction business should be registered according to the Electrical Construction Business Act (see 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities for registration standards).

 Meanwhile, Korea’s electricity distribution market is also dominated by KEPCO, as mentioned above.

-Since the Electric Business Act stipulates the provisions for the transmission facilities and the distribution facilities in parallel and applies the same rules, therefore please refer to Section 5.1.2 Regulatory Process for Obtaining Approvals to Construct and Operate Transmission Facilities, above, for details.
+Since the Electric Business Act stipulates the provisions for the transmission facilities and the distribution facilities in parallel and applies the same rules, therefore please refer to 5.1.2 Regulatory Process for Obtaining Approvals to Construct and Operate Transmission Facilities for details.

-Please refer to the explanation in Section 4.3 Terms and Conditions Imposed in Approvals to Construct and Operate Generation Facilities above.
+See 4.3 Terms and Conditions Imposed in Approvals to Construct and Operate Generation Facilities.
 (The electricity business is inclusive in that it is referred to all electricity related businesses such as the electricity generation business and the electricity distribution business.
-The conditions of the electricity business license (“EBL”) applies similarly to the distribution business.)
+The conditions of the electricity business license (EBL) applies similarly to the distribution business.)

 As for the installation of electricity distribution facilities, the right of ownership such as land on the business site or the right of superficies, lease, etc, shall be required as in the case of installation of electricity generation facilities.
 However, since the projects recognised as projects for public benefit under the Land Compensation Act and the Electric Business Act, for which the acquisition, acceptance, or use of the land are recognised are installation businesses for installation of electric facilities for the electricity business, and given the electricity business and installation of electric facilities include the electricity distribution business and electricity distribution facilities, the same procedure with regard to the business site of power generation facilities is applied.
-Therefore, please refer to the explanation in Section 4.4 Proponent's Eminent Domain, Condemnation or Expropriation Rights above.
+See 4.4 Proponent's Eminent Domain, Condemnation or Expropriation Rights.

 Unlike countries like Japan, UK, France, and USA, where the transmission/distribution market has a monopolistic structure, the Korean distribution market is also dominated by KEPCO (that is, it is not a monopoly by region, but an exclusive structure where KEPCO is the exclusive operator of the entire transmission market in Korea).
-Please refer to the explanation in 5.1.5 Transmission Service Monopoly Rights above.
+See 5.1.5 Transmission Service Monopoly Rights.

-Since the Electric Business Act stipulates the provisions for the transmission facilities and the distribution facilities in parallel and applies the same rules, therefore please refer to Section 5.2.2 Establishment of Transmission Charges and Terms of Service, above, for details.
+Since the Electric Business Act stipulates the provisions for the transmission facilities and the distribution facilities in parallel and applies the same rules, therefore please refer to 5.2.2 Establishment of Transmission Charges and Terms of Service for details.